A new definition of rough paths on manifolds: Review of key elements in the theory of the rough paths

 \subsubsection{The concept of the $p$-variation}

-We introduce the notion of $p$-variation, crucial in both Stieltjes's and Young's integration theory and the rough paths theory.
-It is a way of measuring the amplitude of the oscillations of a path, independently of when said oscillations occur. \begin{Def} Let $p\geq1$, $(E,\|.\|)$ be a normed vector space and $T>0$.
+We introduce the notion of $p$-variation, crucial in both Stieltjes's and Young's integration theories and the rough path theory.
+It is a way of measuring the amplitude of the oscillations of a path, independently of when said oscillations occur. \begin{Def} Let $p\geq1$, $(E,\|.\|)$ be a normed vector space and $T \geq 0$.
 Let $x: [0,T]\to E$ be a continuous path.
 For a finite subdivision $D=(t_i)_{0\leq i\leq n}$ of $[0,T]$, we denote by $\|x\|_{p,D}$ the quantity: